 Want to hit up western Germany?
 Great!
 Cologne is one of the best towns in the west to visit and is easily reachable within a few hours from other major cities.
 There are an array of things to do in Cologne that are all undeniably outstanding.

-Germany’s fourth-largest city is the center of remarkable High Gothic architecture from the dwellings, churches, museums, the city itself, and lovely sceneries that will sweep you off your feet.
+Germany’s fourth-largest city is a center of remarkable High Gothic architecture from the dwellings, churches, museums, residences, and lovely sceneries that will sweep you off your feet.

-Visiting Cologne is ideal for history buffs and art enthusiasts as countless buildings are rich in history and a lovely place to discover Picasso’s masterpieces.
+Visiting Cologne is ideal for history buffs and art enthusiasts as countless stunning buildings are rich in history and it’s a lovely place to discover works of art like Picasso’s masterpieces.

 As you can see, this German city is much more than a stop on the Rhine River to pick up some original Eau de Cologne.
-It deserves a true visit to experience everything.
-Below, we have prepared adventure-filled and scenic destinations for you to experience the best travel in Cologne.
+It deserves a true visit to experience everything!

 Fun & Best Things to do in Cologne, Germany